Our Sustainability Risk Framework

 For companies this situation can create dilemmas.
 A specific business transaction may be economically beneficial and in compliance with all legal and regulatory requirements, yet may have significant environmental or social downsides.
 Swiss Re recognises that such dilemmas exist and develops effective responses through a well-defined approach and by taking decisions based on ethical principles.

-Illegal, uncertified or insensitive logging can have serious consequences on local environments and on the climate.
-A dedicated policy of our Sustainability Risk Framework clearly states when our underwriters need to carry out due diligence checks.
+Mines can potentially have serious consequences on the environment and local communities.
+A dedicated policy of our Sustainability Risk Framework clearly states when our underwriters need to carry out due-diligence checks on such risks.

 The Sustainability Risk Framework consists of: